saleira/Pokedex/README.md

 ## Design

 The design of this application was inspired by the [Medium article titled "Designing a Pokémon Application: Wireframes, UI, and Prototype" by Skaoi](https://medium.com/@Skaoi/designing-a-pok%C3%A9mon-application-wireframes-ui-and-prototype-9cc6ec4de477).
+The application is **mobile-first focused**, ensuring that the layout and functionality are optimized for mobile devices.
+The use of responsive design principles with Bootstrap ensures that the app adjusts seamlessly to various screen sizes, providing an optimal user experience on both small and large screens.

 ## Technologies Used